 Given that women are more likely to operate in sectors that have been hardest hit by the pandemic, it is not surprising that Statistics Canada has reported that, compared to all small and medium-sized enterprises, women business owners are more likely to have pivoted products or services, closed temporarily or cancelled contracts as means to adapt.
 Anecdotal evidence suggests that women are over-represented in digital main street programs.
 The transition of Capital City Luggage & Repairs to online sales mirrors the efforts of many women who are reskilling to enhance productivity and expand their customer bases.

 This is good news for Canada’s economy as women entrepreneurs bring experience-based innovations to the market and help secure local supplies.
 A growing network of women-led social enterprises is creating jobs, often by employing women, while addressing community needs.
-A 2020 Women Entrepreneurs Knowledge Hub reports, for example, that majority women-owned social enterprises are nearly 10 times more likely to be a not-for-profit or charity organization than a social for-profit venture.
+For example, a 2020 Women Entrepreneurs Knowledge Hub report noted that majority women-owned social enterprises are nearly 10 times more likely to be a not-for-profit or charity organization than a social for-profit venture.

-Q. What are the implications of not engaging women fully in economic recovery?
+Q. What are the implications of women not being involved in economic recovery?

 McKinsey Global Institute (2020) estimates that a gender-regressive scenario in which no action is taken to counter effects of the pandemic will dilute $1 trillion in global GDP.
 In contrast, taking action to advance gender equality will contribute $13 trillion to the global GDP in 2030.
 Unfortunately, there is mounting evidence that the first scenario may be playing out in Canada.

-This week, RBC reported that almost half a million Canadian women who lost their jobs during the pandemic have not returned to work as of January 2021.
-More than 200,000 had slipped into the ranks of the long-term unemployed, reflecting a threefold increase over last year.
+This week [March 2021], RBC reported that almost half a million Canadian women who lost their jobs during the pandemic had not returned to work as of January 2021.
+More than 200,000 have slipped into the ranks of the long-term unemployed, reflecting a threefold increase over last year.
 These are early warning signals of the fallout of women not being engaged in the recovery.

 The CEDEC community is well positioned to support women in business as emergency-relief measures abate.
 This includes through regional business support organizations and local training programs.
 As the RBC report points out, the pandemic has demonstrated the value of digital competencies across all sectors.